Louis C. Camilleri

-He received a degree in economics and business administration from HEC Lausanne, the Faculty of Business & Economics of the University of Lausanne (Switzerland).
+Career

 Philip Morris International

 After working as a business analyst with W. R. Grace and Company, in Lausanne, Camilleri joined Philip Morris Europe in 1978 as a business development analyst.
 He held various positions of increasing authority involving the cigarette business in Europe and the Middle East.
 In December 1995, he was appointed president and chief executive officer of Kraft Foods.
 In November 1996, he was named senior vice president and chief financial officer of Philip Morris.

 In April 2002, Camilleri became CEO of Philip Morris, now Altria Group.
 In early 2007, Camilleri became CEO of Philip Morris International when the tobacco company spun off from Altria Group.

 Ferrari

 In July 2018, Camilleri was named CEO of Ferrari, replacing Sergio Marchionne.
 Since starting work with Ferrari, the brand's Formula One team adopted the Mission Winnow monicker.